sansseriff/phd_thesis/src/chapter_06/section_08_cheat_sheet.md

 Until I figure something more shorthand, you can set colors with "<span\>" tags:

-<span class=blue markdown> This text is blue.
+<span style="color:blue" markdown> This text is blue.
 And it changes lightness when darkmode is witched </span>

 ![**Caption title here** a) Long caption here](./figs_06/fig1b_light.svg){#fig:figurename short-caption="Figure label for in thesis index here." width=70%}